RealDuckSauce/PCB_Business_Card/README.md

 All is controlled by an Atemga328p.

-The scope of the stimulation includes just one particle in 2D space; for simplicity.
+The scope of the stimulation includes one or more particle in 2D space.
+Collisions between particles are not modelled due to processing limitations.

 ## Assembly
 The circuit may be assesmbled on a breadboard, or manurfactured on a PCB.